codeleaded/Java_Gui_SchoolGame/assets/README.md

 ## asset types
 There are different types of assets:
-- "texture": a simple 2d Texture
+- "texture": just a simple 2d Texture
 - "spritesheet": a sheet of Textures
-- "animation" a sheet of Textures for an Animation
+- "animation" an Animation from a sheet of Textures
-- "tileset" a 47-tile tileset
+- "tileset" to declare 47-tile tileset
 - "font" a bitmap font
-- "save" a savegame

 Example:
 ```